bbauska/W3Cx-1of5-CSS.0x/README.md

 -   When picking a color palette, you should generally pick between one that is comprised mostly of analogous colors, or mostly of complementary colors.
 Thankfully, there are lots of wonderful tools to help you do this!
 One we suggest is [Palleton](https://www.paletton.com/), where you can choose a starting color.
 It will generate for you a set of other colors that according to color theory will look pleasing together.

-In your 4 colors, you\'ll want to keep a consistent tone so that your colors look good together.
-You\'ll want at least 1 very light color and 1 dark color.
+In your 4 colors, you&#39;ll want to keep a consistent tone so that your colors look good together.
+You&#39;ll want at least 1 very light color and 1 dark color.
 Avoid having all dark colors or all light, as often having contrast is important for readability.
 Also keep in mind not all users have full-color vision, so try to avoid too many similar colors.
 We will discuss how to choose inclusive colors in more detail in a later section.

 <h4>External resources</h4>